FAQ

 What happens if for some reason I cannot ride that day?

 Registration Refunds & Transfer Policy: There are no registration or merchandise purchase transfers to future events.
-There will be no refunds* after 2/28/22 (Event fees only).
+There will be no refunds* after the dates indicated in the BikeReg event notes for each year (Event fees only).
 After this date, there will be no refunds.
-Any request for refund or registration transfer will disqualify you from any special offers/prizes/sweepstakes.
-You can transfer your registration to another rider before the closure of online registration (6/1/22).
+Any request for a refund or registration transfer will disqualify you from any special offers/prizes/sweepstakes.
+You can transfer your registration to another rider before the closure of online registration (generally the Wednesday before the event date).
 Any pre-purchased merchandise not collected at the event will be charged for any shipping fees.
 We recommend you buy BikeReg insurance.

 *For international participants: If cross-boarder travel restrictions are imposed preventing event participation then, upon request, refunds (excluding BikeReg fees) will be as follows: more than 60 days** (4/26/22) prior a 50% registration refund; more than 45 days** (5/11/22) prior a 30% registration refund will be issued.
 No refunds on pre-purchased merchandise (shipping fees will apply).
 In the case that travel restrictions are imposed and then lifted prior to the event, international participants may sign up on the day of the event if capacity has not already reached.